 “The parties have been unable to come to an agreement on a settlement,” Transocean said in a regulatory filing today.
 “There are a number of issues that the parties would need to resolve in order to reach any settlement.”

 One sticking point is whether any settlement would cover costs to Transocean for natural resources damage under the Oil Pollution Act of 1990, Transocean said in the filing.
 This clause requires responsible parties to reimburse governments for the cost of restoring natural resources to pre-incident conditions.

 The blowout and explosion on the Deepwater Horizon, which killed 11 workers, prompted hundreds of lawsuits against London- based BP Plc (BP/), owner of the Macondo well; Vernier, Switzerland- based Transocean; and Halliburton Co.
-(HAL), which provided cementing services.
+(HAL:US), which provided cementing services.